Bangor businesses adapt to new reality amidst coronavirus concerns

-BANGOR, Maine — At the Union Street Laundromat in Bangor, one of owner Joe Savoy’s employees wipes down a pair of scissors and then a phone with Clorox wipes.
+BANGOR, Maine — At the Union Street Laundromat in Bangor, one of owner Joe Savoy’s employees wipes down a pair of scissors and then a phone with Clorox wipes because of coronavirus fears.
 Standing on the opposite side of the counter, Savoy smiles, nodding – and noting that for his business, this is normal behavior.

 As concerns about coronavirus ramp up across Maine, Savoy is proud of what he calls his high standards for cleanliness at his laundromat.
 Everything a customer touches – from the coin machine to machine lids – is wiped down regularly, a procedure now more important than perhaps ever before.